marcelhans/date_sorting_algorithm/CONTRIBUTING.md

 ## Code of Conduct

+This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## Where can you get help?

+If you have any questions about our package, you can simply go to [Stackoverflow](https://stackoverflow.com/) and ask your question there.
+We use Stackoverflow for usage questions and other supports.

 ## How to set up your environment and run tests?

+To set up your environment and run tests, simply follow the instructions in the Getting started section of our [README](README.md) file.

 ## How Can I Contribute?

 ### Reporting Bugs

+This section guides you through submitting a bug report for Date-Sorting-Algorithm.
+Following these guidelines helps us understand your report, reproduce the behavior, and find related reports.

+Before creating bug reports, please check [this list](https://github.com/marcelhans/date_sorting_algorithm/issues) if a similar issue already exists, then you don't need to create a new bug report.
+When you are creating a bug report, please include as many details as possible.
+Fill out the [required template](.github/issue_template.md), the information it asks for helps us resolve issues faster.

 ### Suggesting New Features